-In addition to these local funds, and

-pursuing state and federal funding opportunities, it is recommended that a new 0.2% sales tax (20 cents for every \$100) be put before voters to pay for a 30-year bond to build a new jail and behavioral health treatment center.
+In addition to these local funds, and pursuing state and federal funding opportunities, it is recommended that a new 0.2% sales tax (20 cents for every \$100) be put before voters to pay for a 30-year bond to build a new jail and behavioral health treatment center.
 While identified available resources can be used for funding services, the sales tax and bond is the only feasible funding vehicle available to pay for a capital project the size of the jail and behavioral health treatment center.
 (See following section for details.)

-Funding Source How It Can Be Spent Proposed new sales tax 1/3 must go to Criminal Justice, 2/3 for anything, including the proposed implementation plan State funds Behavioral Health and Housing facility capital costs (crisis relief and stabilization centers) County Behavioral Health Fund Any BH purpose, including Therapeutic Courts, school prevention, community behavioral health services, psychiatric services in the jail, GRACE program.
-Medicaid Healthcare, including BH services, outside the jail (reimbursement rates are limited) North Sound Behavioral Health ASO State and Federal funding for ergional behavioral health facilities and services, crisis services, involuntary commitment, co-responder program

-Local housing funds Affordable housing, rental assistance, shelter and related services General Fund and Supports operating costs for existing jail and Work Center existing sales tax
+Funding Source How It Can Be Spent Proposed new sales tax 1/3 must go to Criminal Justice, 2/3 for anything, including the proposed Implementation Plan State funds Behavioral Health and Housing facility capital costs (crisis relief and stabilization centers) County Behavioral Health (BH) Fund Any behavioral health purpose, including Therapeutic Courts, school prevention, community behavioral health services, psychiatric services in the jail, GRACE program.
+Medicaid Healthcare, including behavioral health services, outside the jail (reimbursement rates are limited) North Sound Behavioral Health ASO State and Federal funding for regional behavioral health facilities and services, crisis services, involuntary commitment, coresponder program Local housing funds Affordable housing, rental assistance, shelter and related services General Fund and existing sales tax Supports operating costs for existing jail and Work Center

 In the recent state legislative session, \$957 million in behavioral health investments were made, including improvements to crisis prevention, funding to establish short-term crisis relief centers, and actions to address the behavioral health workforce shortage.
 Federal and state funding flow to the counties through the Washington State Health Care Authority and North Sound BH-ASO.
-With an Implementation Plan in hand, Whatcom County is well-positioned to respond quickly when new requests for proposals are released.
+With an Implementation Plan in hand, Whatcom County is well-positioned to respond guickly when new requests for proposals are released.